Background

 Safety

-• Two additional hot spots were identified: 5). the stop-controlled intersection at the northbound off-ramp and 6).
-St. Michaels Dr. and the northbound loop on-ramp to St. Francis Dr.
+• Two additional hot spots were identified: 5). the stop-controlled intersection at the northbound off-ramp and St. Michael’s Dr. and 6). the northbound loop on-ramp to St. Francis Dr.

 • Three pedestrian crashes have occurred within the Study area. (view summary)

-The previous St. Francis/St. Michaels Interchange Alternatives Report identified nine alternatives, including the No Build Alternative, and evaluated their comparative benefits and disadvantages.
-Performance was assessed in several key areas, including physical deficiencies, traffic operations, safety, bicycle and pedestrian improvements, constructability and management of traffic, and project costs.
-Based on initial screening evaluation, the following alternatives were fount to be less feasible:
+The Phase IA St. Francis/St. Michael’s Interchange Alternatives Report (PDF) identified nine alternatives, including the No Build Alternative, and evaluated their comparative benefits and disadvantages.
+Based on the initial screening evaluation, the following alternatives were fount to be less feasible, and the Study Team recommended that they be eliminated from further evaluation.

 • Re-stripe Existing St. Francis Drive: The Re-Striping Alternative would return the travel lane configuration along St. Francis Drive, from Siringo Road to West San Mateo, to the four lane configuration that existed before 2005 (view map).This would efficiently address the prominent merge lane deficiency that currently exists at the three on-ramps entering St. Francis Dr.; however, many deficiencies (e.g. physical, operational, safety, and multimodal) would remain and the new lane drops on St. Francis Dr. could induce operational and safety concerns.